Garden Suite Builder & Laneway Suite Contractor in Toronto & the GTA

 |---|---|

-| Laneway Access | Narrow laneways or difficult staging can increase labour and delivery costs |
+| Laneway Access | Narrow laneways or difficult staging can increase labour and delivery costs. |

-| Existing Garage | Demolition or removal of an existing garage may be required |
+| Existing Garage | Demolition or removal of an existing garage may be required before construction starts. |

-| Site Conditions | Trees, grading, drainage, fencing, and nearby structures can affect cost |
+| Site Conditions | Trees, grading, drainage, fencing, and nearby structures can affect cost. |

-| Utility Upgrades | Water, sewer, electrical, heating, cooling, and internet connections may add cost |
+| Utility Upgrades | Water, sewer, electrical, heating, cooling, and internet connections may add cost. |

-| Design and Layout | Larger two-storey layouts or multiple bedrooms increase cost |
+| Design and Layout | Larger two-storey layouts, multiple bedrooms, or custom floor plans can increase cost. |

-| Custom Features | High-end kitchens, skylights, premium cladding, balconies, and upgraded finishes add cost |
+| Custom Features | High-end kitchens, skylights, premium cladding, balconies, and upgraded finishes add cost. |

-| Permits and Variances | Extra zoning review or minor variance approval may add time and fees |
+| Permits and Variances | Extra zoning review or minor variance approval may add time, professional fees, and approval steps. |

 How Long Does It Take to Build a Laneway Suite?